-- (ii) However, notwithstanding the foregoing, if a Change in Control occurs and the Company determines not to continue an Award and provision is not made for the assumption or replacement of that Award, then that Award will instead be treated as follows: - (A) Any time-based vesting conditions will be deemed satisfied upon the Change in Control; and - (B) Any performance-based vesting conditions will be deemed satisfied upon the Change in Control at the "target" performance level or, if greater, at the level of performance achieved as of a date reasonably proximate to the Change in Control (without pro-ration of the applicable performance goals, unless otherwise determined by the Committee). - If the Award is an Option or Stock Appreciation Right, the (C) vested portion of the Award (taking into account any accelerated vesting occurring under clauses (A) and (B) above) may be exercised immediately prior to (and contingent upon the occurrence of) the Change in Control and, to the extent not then exercised, the entire Award will be canceled upon the occurrence of the Change in Control.
-Alternatively, the Committee may provide that, upon a Change in Control, an outstanding Option or Stock Appreciation Right may be canceled in its entirety in exchange for cash and/or other substitute consideration with a value (determined by the Committee to be) equal to: (1) the number of Shares subject to the vested portion of that Option or Stock Appreciation Right (taking into account any accelerated vesting occurring under clauses (A) and (B) above), multiplied by (2) the difference, if any, between the Fair Market Value on the date of the Change in Control and the exercise price of that Option or the base price of the Stock Appreciation Right; provided, that if the Fair Market Value on the date of the Change in Control does not exceed the exercise price of any such Option or the base price of any such Stock Appreciation Right, such Option or Stock Appreciation Right may be canceled without payment of any consideration. - (D) If the Award is a Restricted Stock Unit, the Award may be revised to apply to cash or substitute property with a fair market value (as determined by the Committee) equal to the Fair Market Value of the Shares underlying the Award at the time of such Change in Control.
+(A) Any time-based vesting conditions will be deemed satisfied upon the Change in Control;

+(B) Any performance-based vesting conditions will be deemed satisfied upon the Change in Control at the "target" performance level or, if greater, at the level of performance achieved as of a date reasonably proximate to the Change in Control (without pro-ration of the applicable performance goals, unless otherwise determined by the Committee).

+(C) If the Award is an Option or Stock Appreciation Right, the vested portion of the Award (taking into account any accelerated vesting occurring under clauses (A) and (B) above) may be exercised immediately prior to (and contingent upon the occurrence of) the Change in Control and, to the extent not then exercised, the entire Award will be canceled upon the occurrence of the Change in Control.
+Alternatively, the Committee may provide that, upon a Change in Control, an outstanding Option or Stock Appreciation Right may be canceled in its entirety in exchange for cash and/or other substitute consideration with a value (determined by the Committee to be) equal to: (1) the number of Shares subject to the vested portion of that Option or Stock Appreciation Right (taking into account any accelerated vesting occurring under clauses (A) and (B) above), multiplied by (2) the difference, if any, between the Fair Market Value on the date of the Change in Control and the exercise price of that Option or the base price of the Stock Appreciation Right; provided, that if the Fair Market Value on the date of the Change in Control and the accurse price of any such Stock Appreciation Right, such Option or Stock Appreciation Right may be canceled without payment of any consideration.

+(D) If the Award is a Restricted Stock Unit, the Award may be revised to apply to cash or substitute property with a fair market value (as determined by the Committee) equal to the Fair Market Value of the Shares underlying the Award at the time of such Change in Control.
 Such cash or other substitute property will be subject to the same settlement timing as the Shares that had been subject to the Award; provided, that if the Award is non-qualified deferred compensation subject to Section 409A of the Code, the Committee may elect to liquidate the Award in accordance with Section 17 of this Plan.